open-horizon/examples/edge/services/helloworld/PolicyRegister.md

 }
 ```

 - Note this simple Service Policy doesn't provide any `properties`, but it does have a `constraint`.
-This example `constraint` is one that a Service developer might add, stating that their Service must only run on the models named `Whatsit ULTRA` or `Thingamajig ULTRA`.
-If you recall the Node Policy we used above, the model `property` was set to `Thingamajig ULTRA`, so this Service should be compatible with our Edge Node.
+This example `constraint` is one that a Service developer might add, stating that their Service must only run on edge nodes with 100 MB or more memory.

 1. View the pubished service policy attached to `ibm.helloworld`: